New York Workers Comp Attorney

 - Lost wages – If you miss work due to your injury, your missing paycheck is considered the same as injury-related costs.
 This means you are entitled to be compensated for it.

-- Funeral costs – If a worker passes away do to a workplace injury, even that does not invalidate workers’ comp benefits.
+- Funeral costs – If a worker passes away due to a workplace injury, even that does not invalidate workers’ comp benefits.
 The family of the worker is entitled to have all costs associated with the funeral compensated.

 As a New York workers’ comp attorney can explain, workers’ comp is a system that strives to protect workers as much as possible.
 However, the benefits are only financial in nature.
 Other damages, such as physical pain or emotional turmoil, are not considered when determining how much a worker is entitled to.

 Additionally, the workers’ comp system is not perfect.
 Mistakes can happen, or even injustices.
 Sometimes employers do not want to be held responsible for the injuries that happen on their property.
-If, for any reason, you are denied the workers’ comp benefits that you are entitled to, you have many legal options.
+If for any reason, you are denied the workers’ comp benefits that you are entitled to, you have many legal options.
 You should immediately speak with a New York workers’ comp attorney to learn what you can do about your violated rights.

 An experienced workers’ comp attorney in New York may be able to negotiate a higher settlement than you could get without legal representation.
 If you’re faced with a permanent disability due to a workplace injury, you deserve maximum compensation.
 Before making an appointment with an attorney, you may wish to review the following information about permanent disability and workers’ compensation benefits.